Non-Hermitian catalysis of spontaneous symmetry breaking on Euclidean and hyperbolic lattices: Introduction

-In such systems, we show that the NH parameter ($\alpha$) catalyzes the formation of the CDW and SDW orders in the following way.
-In Dirac systems, increasing $\alpha$ monotonically decreases $V_c$ and $U_c$, and increases the magnitude of the CDW (SDW) order for $V>V_c$ ($U>U_c$).
-In Fermi liquids and flat band systems, where these two orderings develop for any finite strength of $V$ and $U$, non-trivial $\alpha$ always amplifies their magnitudes.
-These conclusions hold equally on Euclidean and hyperbolic bipartite lattices, altogether promoting the notion of \emph{non-Hermitian catalysis} of density-wave orders on bipartite lattices on flat and curved spaces.
-It can be verified by comparing the spectral gap near zero-energy in Hermitian ($\alpha=0.0$) and NH ($\alpha=0.8$) systems for fixed values of $V$ (see Fig.~\ref{fig:NHCatalysisCDW}) and $U$ (see Fig.~\ref{fig:NHCatalysisSDW}).
-We arrive at these conclusions from the numerical self-consistent solutions for the CDW and SDW orders in the real space, obtained by combining biorthogonal NH quantum mechanics and mean-field theory in the Hartree limit.
+With a specific choice of $\hat{h}_{\rm mass}$, such that only its diagonal entries are nontrivial and assume uniform values with opposite signs on complementary sublattices, these outcomes are summarized in Fig.~\ref{fig:DoSFreeFermion}.
+In this construction, the non-Hermiticity results from an imbalance in the hopping amplitudes in the opposite directions between any pair of NN sites (characterized by $\alpha$).
+This construction on a few specific lattices is schematically shown in Fig.~\ref{fig:NHLattice}.

-In this work, we present a concrete mathematical criterion responsible for the NH catalysis mechanism that should be operative beyond the realm of specific systems and orders considered here.
-For simplicity, we consider only the orders that fully anticommute with $\hat{h}_0$ thus representing mass orders as they maximally lower the energy of the system by developing a uniform and isotropic gap near the zero-energy.
-Such mass orders can be catalyzed in a NH system if they commute with $\hat{h}_{\rm mass}$, appearing in Eq.~\eqref{eq:NHgeneral}, as then they fully anti-commute with $\hat{h}_{\rm NH}$ as well.
-Together, they constitute the commuting class mass family (due to the commutation relation with $\hat{h}_{\rm mass}$).
+In this work, we present a concrete mathematical criterion responsible for the NH catalysis mechanism that should be operative beyond the realm of the specific systems, physical dimension, and orders considered here (discussed below).
+For simplicity, we consider only the orders that fully anticommute with $\hat{h}_0$, thus representing mass orders as they maximally lower the energy of the system by developing a uniform and isotropic gap near the zero energy.
+Such mass orders can be catalyzed in a NH system if the corresponding effective single-particle matrix operators \emph{commute} with $\hat{h}_{\rm mass}$, appearing in Eq.~\eqref{eq:NHgeneral}, as then they fully anti-commute with $\hat{h}_{\rm NH}$ as well.
+Together, they constitute the commuting-class mass family (because of the commutation relation with $\hat{h}_{\rm mass}$).
 Notice that $\hat{h}_{\rm mass}$ is a natural member of this family.